functorz-tech/momen_doc/data/overview.md

 ![](../.gitbook/assets/data/data_overview.png)

-## Data Source
+## Data Sources

-Momen supports a variety of data sources, including built-in databases, APIs, etc.
+Momen supports a variety of data sources, including built-in databases, APIs, and more.

 * **Data Model and Database**: Momen provides a powerful relational database that is flexible and offers excellent performance.
 See details: [Data Model and Database](https://docs.momen.app/data/data_model)
 * **API**: External data sources are typically accessed via APIs.
 See details: [API](https://docs.momen.app/data/api)
 * **Environmental Data**: This refers to data provided by the environment in which the program is running, mainly including the following categories:
   * Null Types: Null, Empty Text, Empty Array.
   * Time Types: Current time, date, and datetime.
-  * User Types: Logged in user data (automatically retrieved from the database, can be re-fetched using the "Refresh Login User Data" action), login status (boolean), user agent (browser/operating system information).
+  * User Types: Logged-in user data (automatically retrieved from the database, can be re-fetched using the "Refresh Login User Data" action), login status (boolean), user agent (browser/operating system information).
 * **Contextual Data**: Mainly includes the following two types:
   * Action Result Data: Many action operations generate result data, which can be referenced by subsequent actions.
 For example, after calling the database "add data" action, the result of the addition will be returned; after calling an API action, the interface will return response data.
   * List Item Data: When a List View or Select View is bound to a data source, each list item has its corresponding data.
 This data can be used in various operations of the list item, such as displaying content, responding to user interactions, etc.